tailor-cms/xt/docs/example.md

 ```

 There is also an `initState` function, which as name implies, initializes state
 of the element upon creation.
-Since we are bulding a simple increment element,
+Since we are building a simple increment element,
 we'll define it as:

 ```ts